 Can I opt-out of model training and still have a personalized Copilot experience?

 Yes, you can opt-out of model training and still have personalization turned on.
-In this case, Copilot will remember key details from your conversations to give you a more personalized response, but Microsoft will not use your conversations for training Copilot’s generative AI models.
+In this case, Copilot will remember key details from your conversations to give you a more personalized response, but Microsoft will not use your conversations for training generative AI models.

-Does model training apply to Copilot Pro or Microsoft 365?
+Does model training apply to Microsoft 365?

 We recognize that commercial customers have varying compliance requirements across industries and around the world.
 Microsoft will continue helping these organizations use tenant boundaries and other controls we provide to identify and manage data they own, separately.
 To learn more about how Microsoft handles model training for commercial customers, read about Enterprise Data Protection.